akmur/alex-11ty/posts/2019-02-21-an-introduction-to-redux.md

 At the top of the file, we have our standard imports needed to load React, load the &#8220;connect&#8221; feature from Redux, and load our Redux actions.

-Inside the component, in the beginning of the component&#8217;s lifecycle, inside the componentDidMount() function, we check if data is already loaded, and if not, we load it.
+Inside the component, in the beginning of the component's lifecycle, inside the componentDidMount() function, we check if data is already loaded, and if not, we load it.

 Inside the render() function we simply output the data.

 Towards the end of the file, we have &#8220;const = mapStateToProps&#8221;.
-Here we are mapping the user state saved in Redux, with the component&#8217;s properties (props) so that they are available in the render() function.
+Here we are mapping the user state saved in Redux, with the component's properties (props) so that they are available in the render() function.

 In the last few lines, we are doing the actual plumbing, connecting everything together and exporting the component.